verdaccio/website/website/translated_docs/it-IT/reverse-proxy.md

 url_prefix: /sub_directory/
 ```

-If you run verdaccio behind reverse proxy, you may noticed all resource file served as relative path, like `http://127.0.0.1:4873/-/static`
+If you run Verdaccio behind reverse proxy, you may noticed all resource file served as relative path, like `http://127.0.0.1:4873/-/static`

-Per risolvere questo problema, **si dovrebbe inviare a verdaccio il dominio reale e la porta con l'intestazione `Host`**
+To resolve this issue, **you should send real domain and port to Verdaccio with `Host` header**

 La configurazione di Nginx dovrebbe apparire così: